CoolColdUK/planning-poker/instructions/day1.md

 ## Question 7

 Type '{ path: string; component: any; }' is not assignable to type 'IntrinsicAttributes & RouteProps'.
 Property 'component' does not exist on type 'IntrinsicAttributes & RouteProps'.
 Did you mean 'Component'?ts(2322)

 ## Question 8

 Property 'onUserChanged' is missing in type '{}' but required in type 'LoginProps'.ts(2741)

 ## Question 9

 what should app.tsx look like now? also I have put all components in the `components` folder

+## Question 10

+is the signOut function suppose to come from the 'firebase/auth' package?
+I got the following error Module '"../firebaseConfig"' has no exported member 'signOut'.ts(2305)